 Touch and drag on the visualization below to interact.
 On a mobile device, tilt to look up and down.
 Click left and right arrows to transition between scenes

 These scenes began as hundreds of millions of points – 3-D pixels – captured by a LiDAR scanner – a specialized camera using lasers to see depth as well as color.
-As founder of AiR VR Studio, I developed a framework for the Unity3D game engine to render, edit, and interact with these point clouds in VR.
+As founder of AiR VR Studio, we developed a framework for the Unity3D game engine to render, edit, and interact with these point clouds in VR.

 Based on that code, I wrote this lightweight Javascript/WebGL engine to share point clouds on the web, to give you a glimpse of what walking through a point cloud in VR might feel like – without having to give you a VR headset.

-For large LED displays and projection, I developed an interactivity module, drawing input from a Kinect depth sensor to allow users to “touch” the 3-D world within the display without actually touching the screen.
+For large LED displays and projection, we developed an interactivity module, drawing input from a Kinect depth sensor to allow users to “touch” the 3-D world within the display without actually touching the screen.

 Both of these visuals are created using the AiRStudio Unity3D plugin I developed: